A sample of our work is shown below:

 All the seminars were well attended by the students, and one had to marvel at the depth and insight they displayed.
 The S.T.A.R. group would later prove to be an enormous and vital asset in carrying the teaching of astronomy forward via availability of knowledgeable students at the four target schools, as well as other assistance in the form of conducting student observing sessions, making telescopes, and other instruments including simple astrolabes and even astronomical calendars.

 Students were also encouraged to submit their projects, research for publication in the Journal, as well as to the Barbados Association for Science Exhibitions for science fair projects.

 Unfortunately, school astronomy unraveled from the time the first CXC formal examinations arrived.
 At the heart of the unraveling, a conflict between the teachers who taught the subject and the examiners who devalued astronomical knowledge as an exam assessment criterion.
-The latter opted instead for "inquiry" questions to display creativity in the exams, while avoiding testing of basic astronomy knowledge.
-This strategy confused (and enraged) both students and teaching staff, since for a first time exposure to a subject that needed extreme knowledge testing was sacrificed to the educational elitists who didn't know the subject themselves.
+The latter opted instead for "inquiry" questions to display "creativity in the exams", while avoiding testing of basic astronomy knowledge.
+This strategy confused (and enraged) both students and teaching staff, since a first time exposure to a subject that needed extreme knowledge testing was sacrificed to the educational elitists who didn't know the subject themselves.